2013 Lexus LX Performance

 - "This big Bessie doesn't like to stop.
 Driving home during one of Michigan's mini blizzards, I found more confidence running my fingers across the LX's many drivetrain and suspension switches that sit below the shift lever than I did applying pressure to the brake pedal.
 I could climb out of a ditch with far less effort than I could manage to slow truck down as I approached an intersection thick with snow." -- Automobile Magazine

-According to reviewers, off-roading is one of the LX 570's best abilities and it comes with features that make traveling off the pavement much easier.
+According to reviewers, off-roading is one of the 2013 Lexus LX 570's best abilities, and the LX comes with features that make traveling off the pavement much easier.
 The LX comes standard with Multi-Terrain Select, which features settings to optimize performance on various types of terrain.
 The LX’s settings are named rock, rock and dirt, mud and sand, loose rock and mogul.
-Another standard off-roading feature is crawl control, which automatically modulates the throttle and brakes so the driver can focus on steering and maneuvering.
+Another standard off-roading feature is crawl control, which automatically modulates the throttle and brakes when you're climbing uneven terrain so you can focus on steering and maneuvering.

 - "I love the fact that even though no sane person would off-road an $88,760 Lexus, there are enough switches, buttons, and dials for things like crawl control and 4-Low to conjure visions of scaling mountains and crossing deserts - which this truck will happily do." -- Automobile Magazine